 The Game getting shot by 50 Cent became less funny when it was revealed that The Game's brother actually had been shot shortly before the fight.
 The Game's father even criticized MTV for airing that episode.

 Hate Sink: Tally Wong seems to be this, due to her Jerkass behaviour.
+Not even Debbie got the amount of hate Tally received!

 The whole premise of that fight counts.
 At the time, Titanic had just come out and everyone expected Leo to be the next flash-in-the-pan pretty boy.
 Yeah, yousee, aboutthat...